korvus/paternator/README.md

 # README #

-Allow to create easily a component automatically inside a react architecture.
+Allow to create easily a component automatically inside a react architecture, or any javascript package project.

 ## Installation